 Problem Sets

-The previous examples were intended to give you a general knowledge of how to load and display radar data.
-The problem sets below are intended to introduce you to new topics related to the data, as well as challenge your knowledge of McIDAS-V. We recommend that you attempt to complete each problem set before looking at the solutions, which are provided below the problem set.
+The previous examples provide the general knowledge required to load and display radar data.
+The problem sets below introduce new topics related to the data, as well as challenge your knowledge of McIDAS-V. It is recommend that you attempt to complete each problem set before reading the solutions, which are provided below the problem set.

 Load the KDDC bundle into McIDAS-V. This bundle contains radar data over Dodge City, Kansas from 2007, when an EF-5 tornado occurred.
 Create a three panel display that will help identify the location of the tornado.

 In the first panel, create a Radar Sweep View in 2D display of Reflectivity.

 In the second panel, create a Radar Sweep View in 2D display of Radial Velocity.

-Finally, in the third panel, create a Radar Sweep View in 2D display of Spectrum Width.
+In the third panel, create a Radar Sweep View in 2D display of Spectrum Width.

 Add county outlines to the map backgrounds in all three panels.

-Change the enhancement of the Radial Velocity to Radar -> Base Radial Velocity.
+Change the color table of the Radial Velocity to Radar -> Base Radial Velocity.

 Change the Spectrum Width data range to 0 – 20.

 Add a color bar to the top of each panel.

 Change the name of the tab to ‘KDDX Radar Displays’.

 Change the name of each panel to represent the field that is being displayed (e.g. Reflectivity).

-Attempt locating the tornado by interrogating the displays.
+Locate the tornado by interrogating the displays.
 Probe the data with the middle mouse button.

 Create a Data Probe/Time Series display of reflectivity data.
 Hint: To help position the data probe, first create a Radar Sweep View in 2D display.